HenryOwenz/polycrypt-rs/README.md

 # polycrypt-rs

-polycrypt-rs is a multi-language cryptographic library wrapper written in Rust, with bindings for Go and Python.
+polycrypt-rs is a multi-language cryptographic library wrapper designed to provide a standardized encryption and decryption solution for organizations dealing with sensitive data, such as Protected Health Information (PHI) in healthcare settings.

+## Motivation

+In response to the challenges faced by a healthcare company client with a 100% PHI data layer field encryption requirement, polycrypt-rs was developed to:

+1. Eliminate the need for a distributed de/encryption service, which could introduce latency and become a single point of failure.
+2. Avoid the complexity and maintenance overhead of implementing separate encryption libraries for each programming language used within the organization.
+3. Provide a unified, efficient, and secure cryptographic solution that can be easily integrated across various programming languages and platforms.

 ## Features